 The Scottish Film Talent Network (SFTN) offers new and emerging filmmakers significant support for individual film projects and professional development.
 SFTN provides tailored support which best suits individual requirements alongside wider funding schemes and short film commissions.

 Screentest is the UK’s National Student Film Festival based in London, and has been championing and showcasing student film for 14 years.
 Held annually in spring over one weekend, more than 100 student shorts are shown, with emphasis on shorts with big ideas.
 Students of all ages and experiences can submit their films.

 Sheffield Doc/Fest is a world leading documentary festival, celebrating the art and business of documentary and all non-fiction storytelling.
-Operating in the heart of UK, it’s a hub for documentary and non-fiction content across all platforms, from feature length to shorts, and including interactive, augmented reality.
+Operating in the heart of UK, it’s a hub for documentary and non-fiction content across all platforms, from feature length to short form, and including interactive, augmented reality and 360 projects.

 The Smalls are a global community of 16,000+ independent filmmakers and production companies; emerging talent and winners of BAFTAs, Cannes Lions and Academy Awards.
 The Smalls Film Festival, now in its 12th year and established as one of the UK’s largest short film festivals, celebrates the work of The Smalls community.